 The following comments are unedited text received via electronic mail by Fitch & Associates during the time period from August 21, 2013 to September 2, 2013.
 Many are responding based upon the Public Forums conducted on August 19 - 21, 2013 within Contra Costa Fire Protection District in the communities of Pittsburg, Lafayette and Clayton.
-Names were omitted where requested.
+Except for public officials and representatives of organizations, individual names were omitted.